AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit9.md.txt

 }
 ```

-Multiple Inheritance (through interfaces):
+**Multiple Inheritance (through interfaces):**

-Java does not support multiple inheritance of classes due to the "diamond problem" where ambiguity may arise when two superclasses have the same method name.
-However, multiple inheritance can be achieved through interfaces.
-In this example, we'll create two interfaces, Swim and Fly, and a class Bird that implements both interfaces.
+In Java, **interfaces** provide a way to achieve multiple inheritance of behavior without the problems caused by inheriting from multiple classes.
+Java does not allow a class to extend more than one superclass because of the *diamond problem*, where two parent classes might define the same method and create ambiguity.
+Instead, interfaces act as **contracts** that specify what methods a class must implement, without providing the full implementation.
+This allows a class to adopt multiple abilities safely.
+In this example, the interfaces `Swim` and `Fly` define behaviors, and the `Bird` class implements both, meaning it agrees to provide implementations for `swim()` and `fly()`.
+This demonstrates how a single class can take on multiple roles—something that would not be possible using class inheritance alone—while avoiding conflicts and maintaining clear, organized code.

 ```java
 // Multiple Inheritance (through interfaces)